Yam1x/c2pie/README.md

 # 🥧 For developers

-First of all, clone and (optionally) use [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers):
+## First steps

+To contribute to the c2pie package development, you can use one of the following approaches after cloning the repository.

+### Using Dev Containers
-1. (optional) Install Docker and VS Code “Dev Containers” extension.
+1. Make sure you have installed Docker and [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) extension for VS code

 2. Open the repo in VS Code and Reopen in Container.
-The container installs Python, your package in editable mode, and configures Ruff which provided linting and formatting on save.

-> Dev container also sets Ruff as default formatter and enables auto-fixing on save (see `.devcontainer/devcontainer.json`).
+The container installs Python, Poetry, the package in editable mode, and configures Ruff as a default formatter, which provides linting and formatting and enables auto-fixing files on save (see `.devcontainer/devcontainer.json`).

+### Using a Local Environment

+>We strongly recommend using Dev Containers in order to automatically create an isolated Python environment with all dependencies installed, environment variables exported and some helpful development tools included.

+1. Make sure the environment you're currently in has Python and Poetry installed and their versions meet the requirements of the project.
+You can verify that by running:

+    ```bash
+    python --version
+    poetry --version
+    ```

+2. Go to the repository's folder in terminal and run:
+    ```bash
+    poetry install
+    ```
+    This will automatically create and activate a poetry shell with project's dependencies installed.

+3. To run any Python command related to the project's dependencies, rememeber to add `poetry run` in front of the command.
+For example:
+    ```bash
+    poetry run c2pie sign --input_file tests/test_files/test_doc.pdf

+    poetry run ruff check
+    ```

+    > Commands in further sections don't include `poetry run` by default as they are intended to be run from a Dev Container.

 ## Run test applications